Carpal tunnel syndrome

 Your doctor should be able to examine you, conduct an EMG, scan the wrist with an ultrasound to measure your median nerve, and if necessary, obtain a cervical MRI to come up with a clear diagnosis of carpal tunnel.

-Occupational Therapy, modification to workspace, improvement of ergonomics can reduce or eliminate symptoms.
+Occupational Therapy, modification to the workspace, and improvement of ergonomics can reduce or eliminate symptoms.
 Most patients with carpal tunnel have mild symptoms and may not require treatment beyond a few weeks of bracing.
 Topical anti-inflammatory medication around the wrist may be helpful.
-On more severe cases, once the diagnosis is established, your doctor may recommend a steroid injection which should be done with ultrasonography.
-Carpal tunnel syndrome that is resistant to all above-mentioned treatment, may require a "carpal tunnel release.
+In more severe cases, once the diagnosis is established, your doctor may recommend a steroid injection which should be done with ultrasonography.
+Carpal tunnel syndrome that is resistant to all above-mentioned treatments, may require a "carpal tunnel release.

 Performing carpal tunnel release with UltraGuideCTR and real-time ultrasound guidance allows our doctors to perform carpal tunnel release with a minimally invasive technique while providing improved visualization of all critical anatomy in the wrist and hand.

 The procedure is done under local anesthetics.
 No intubation.
 No sedation.

 Carpal Tunnel Release will take 20 to 30 minutes to perform,